spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202106.0/resolving-search-engine-friendly-urls.md

 In your development, the endpoints can help you to:

-* significantly boost the SEO presence of your product store
+* significantly boost the SEO presence of your product store.
-* increase search engine ranking of your online store
+* increase the search engine ranking of your online store.

 To facilitate their usage, Spryker Glue provides an endpoint that allows resolving an SEO-friendly URL, for example, `http://mysprykershop.com/en/canon-powershot-n-35`, into a URL of the relevant product resource in Glue API, for example, `http://glue.mysprykershop.com/abstract-products/035`.
 This capability is provided by the URLs API.